mui/mui-x/docs/data/introduction/support/support.md

    You can search through existing issues and pull requests to see if someone has reported one similar to yours.
 2. Then, if no duplicates exist, [open an issue](https://github.com/mui/mui-x/issues/new/choose) in the MUI X repository.

+### New issue guidelines

+- Please follow one the issue templates provided on GitHub.
+- Please begin the title with "[component-name]" (if relevant), and use a succinct description that helps others find similar issues.
+  - ❌ _"It doesn't work"_
+  - ✅ _"[button] Add support for {{new feature}}"_
+- Please don't group multiple topics in one issue.
+- Please don't comment "+1" on an issue.
+It spams the maintainers and doesn't help move the issue forward.
+Use GitHub reactions instead (👍).

 ## Stack Overflow

 We use Stack Overflow for how-to questions.
 Answers are crowdsourced from expert developers in the MUI X community as well as MUI X maintainers.